Becoming pregnant after 35 comes with some derogatory labels: geriatric pregnancy, advanced maternal age, older mom (wait, what?!)

 - have well-managed pre-existing chronic diseases like high blood pressures or diabetes and pregnancy-induced complications like gestational diabetes and hypertension.

-In short, while careful management is warranted, panic is not.
+In short, while careful management is warranted, panic about your so-called geriatric pregnancy is not.

 - Nybo Andersen AM, Wohlfahrt J, Christens P, Olsen J, Melbye M. Maternal age and fetal loss: population based register linkage study.
 BMJ.
 2000;320: 1708–1712.